-Exile International exists to empower rescued child soldiers and children orphaned by war to become leaders for peace through art focused trauma care and holistic, rehabilitative care.
+Restoring rescued child soldiers & children orphaned by war to become leaders for peace through art-focused trauma care & holistic rehabilitation

-With the proper care, child survivors are becoming leaders for peace.
+With proper care, child survivors are becoming leaders for peace.
 They are transforming lives and communities!

 What services does Exile Intl provide?